charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

 1. **Constitutive constraint** — limits imposed by the conditions under which anything can count as something at all.
 2. **Ontological restriction** — limits imposed by a particular theory, model, or abstraction layer.

-The Minimal Admissibility Framework (MAF) recognizes only the first as foundational.
+The Distinction Constraint (DC) recognizes only the first as foundational.

 Restrictions of the second kind are admissible only as derivative and revisable.